 To deal with any and all of the above issues, we approach extraction in one of two ways.
 The two types of extractions we focus on are:

 Surgical extractions become necessary when the tooth is not easily accessible.
-If a tooth is lurking out of sight beneath the gum line, or hasn’t fully erupted, one of our experts at Jensen Lakes Dental may need to make an incision to access the problem tooth.
+If a tooth is lurking out of sight beneath the gum line, or hasn’t fully erupted, one of our experts at Clear Dental may need to make an incision to access the problem tooth.
 This will ultimately help to lift the gum tissue surrounding the tooth in question, and grant easy access to it.